pablodecm/phd_thesis/src/103_chapter_3.md

 weight/fraction, i.e. probability for a sample to be originated from each mixture component $j$.
-The specifics of the mixture expansion as well as the total number of mixture components are not uniquely defined, yet based on the independence of groups of physical processes, as will be discussed later.
+The specifics of the mixture expansion as well as the total number of mixture components are not uniquely defined, but are based on the independence of groups of physical processes, as will be discussed later.
 Practically, each